Concentration Problems in Children

 TALi Train: Improving Concentration in Children

-TALI Train targets each of the core attentional processes through four adaptive exercises.
-Adaptivity means that children will be working at a difficulty level appropriate for them in each session.
 For instance, if a child has great selection abilities then they will be moved up to levels that are more complex within an exercise, but if they struggle with focus (concentration) then they will work at levels that are less difficult within that exercise.